 Great Bear Nature Tours is rated by National Geographic Adventure as one of the Best Adventure Travel Companies on Earth.
 Our ecotourism lodge is the ideal base for photography and wildlife viewing tours, nestled at the mouth of a pristine salmon river.
 Wilderness-gourmet meals await you upon your return from the two guided viewing sessions per day.
 With a maximum of sixteen guests, you are assured of a personalised wilderness adventure in this very special area.

-Great Bear Nature Tours was fortunate to host the BBC in 2011 during the filming of a portion of the "Magical Forest" episode of the "Secrets of our Living Planet" series, which airs on BBC HD and BBC Two 2012.
+Great Bear Nature Tours was fortunate to host the BBC in 2011 during the filming of a portion of the "Magical Forest" episode of the "Secrets of our Living Planet" series, which aired on BBC HD and BBC Two in 2012.
 It was a perfect match in philosophy between the theme of the program and Great Bear Nature Tours.
 While powerful imagery of magnificent grizzly bears is what brings people to us, most leave with a greater understanding of the complex ecosystem which supports the great bear.

 Great Bear Lodge